P1trusHka/Cassiopeia/README.md

+> [!IMPORTANT]
+> This project is now the official [`@eslint/config-inspector`](https://github.com/eslint/config-inspector).
+Please migrate to the new package for future updates and improvements.
+This repository is archived.

 # Discord Bot for Different Tasks

 This repository contains a Discord bot written in JavaScript for performing various tasks within a Discord server.